faverogian/video-translation/README.md

    - We use the [Coqui XTTS model](https://github.com/coqui-ai/TTS) to first clone the speaker’s voice from the original audio, then generate German audio line by line.
    - **Synchronization challenges:** TTS can hallucinate (extra words) or produce slower-than-expected speech.
    - **Correction pipeline:**
-     - We align TTS output timings with the original subtitle timestamps.
+     - We compare TTS output timings with the original subtitle timestamps.
+Usually, this output is too slow by a little (slow pace of speech) or by a lot (hallucinations).
-     - If misaligned, we progressively speed up the TTS segment.
+     - If misaligned, we re-generate the segment, but progressively sped up.
      - We allow up to 15 retries, keeping the best-aligned sample.
      - This corrects both hallucinations and slow cadence, ensuring synchronized speech.